Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 Key Takeaway
 ------------

-The Thinkwerke Framework is not a compliance project.
+The Thinkwerke Solution is not a compliance project.

 It is a **business operating model** that aligns regulation, engineering, documentation, and executive oversight into one coherent system — built to